 UK Medical Device Regulation

-Since January 1, 2021, all medical devices and in vitro diagnostic medical devices (IVDs) sold in the UK must be registered with the Medicines & Healthcare Products Regulatory Agency (MHRA).
-Manufacturers must comply with the UK Medical Device Regulations 2002 and go through a UKCA Marking process.
-The UK government is developing a new, more robust medical devices regime, set to take effect from July 1, 2025.
+Entering the UK market with your medical or in vitro diagnostic devices (IVDs) requires compliance with stringent regulations.
+Since January 1, 2021, all medical devices and IVDs sold in the UK must be registered with the Medicines & Healthcare Products Regulatory Agency (MHRA).
+To meet these requirements, manufacturers must adhere to the UK Medical Device Regulations 2002 and obtain the UKCA Marking certification.

 https://www.qservegroup.com/write/Afbeeldingen1/05.
 Market Access/Medical Device Regulations UK.jpg?preset=content